w3f/polkadot-wiki/docs/claims.md

 specified in our claims process, is the only way to be certain you will receive your allocation.

 ## Attesting to a statement

+If you've already made a pre-genesis claim you still have to attest to a statement using your Polkadot account.

+### What you will need

+- Your Polkadot account unlocked on Polkadot-JS Apps UI.

+You will be sending a free transaction from your Polkadot account on the Polkadot-JS Apps UI.

+TODO

 [mycrypto]: https://github.com/MyCryptoHQ/MyCrypto/release
 [account generation]: learn-account-generation